 (b) in undertaking the review, the Commissioner follows the consultation procedures set out in section 44.

-46. Interim code of practice
+46. Interim code of practice, regulations may prescribe

 (1) The regulations may prescribe a code of practice even though the procedures set out in section 44 have not been followed or completed.